 SPY says the long-wave blue light can create a positive physiological uplift in mood and alertness.
 So does it work?

 I have no idea.
-I managed to wear these goggles twice this year on the slopes before the ski hills closed down due to coronavirus concerns.
+I managed to wear these goggles twice last year on the slopes before the ski hills closed down due to coronavirus concerns.
 Did I feel better than usual while wearing the Legacy goggles?
 Hard to say because, let’s face it, I was already pretty damn happy about being out skiing.

 What about fit?
 Performance?
 Style and the interchangeable lenses?